miker704/Strife/patches.md

       button places the modal in the middle of the screen when using a 4k resolution screen.
     - Fixed a displacement issue for user profile card on dmserver members list section in dmServers for 4k resolution screens.
+    - Fixed a displacement issue for user profile card on server members list section in Servers for 4k resolution screens.

 ### Other Changes